Frequently asked questions (FAQs)

 Research and Evidence

-Is the research- and evidence-based?
+Is the programme research- and evidence-based?

 (See also Pedagogy and Science of Learning.)